Upcoming Online Educational Events

 Featuring Jesse Gorzinski, Sr. Architect at IBM

 Thanks to open source technologies, IBM i systems can do more than ever!
 What does it mean to you?
-Come join us for this brief discussion, where we will explore git and the surrounding open source ecosystem, and what it can do for your business.
+Come join us for this discussion, where we will explore Git and the surrounding open source ecosystem plus what it can do for your business.

 Session 2: January 22